Savory Sweet Potato Pie with Sausage and Oat Crumble

 - Sautée onions with a bit of olive oil until translucent (about 5 minutes).
 Remove sausage from casings and sauté with onions until fully cooked.
 Drain grease.

 - In a small food processor, mix oatmeal, pecans some pepper, dry mustard, sugar, and a pinch of salt.

 - Assemble pies for baking: fill three quarters of the way to the top with sweet potato puree, then top with a bit of sausage, then top with oatmeal crumble.

-- Brush the crust with with egg wash and bake for 15 minutes.
-Add another coat of the egg wash and go for another 5 minutes.
+- Brush the crust with with the yolk of one egg whisked with one tablespoon of water and bake for 20 minutes.
 Check for doneness in the form of beautiful golden brown crust.
 You can add more sage and some chopped chives to serve.